Cuisine of the Midwestern United States: Missouri

-In Missouri, much of the cuisine is influenced by the various regions of the state.
+In Missouri, much of the cuisine is influenced by the environment as well as the heritage of early settlers to the state.

-In the Ozarks you will find that country ham, fried chicken, catfish, and frog legs are popular entree choices served with fried potatoes, baked beans and biscuits.
+In the Ozarks, you will find that country ham, fried chicken, catfish, and frog legs are popular entrée choices, commonly served with fried potatoes, baked beans and biscuits.

+Springfield style cashew chicken is a dish served at most Chinese restaurants in the Ozarks.

 Mid-Missouri and Northern Missourians eat a lot of beef (steaks, hamburgers, meatloaf, and roasts) and pork (steak, roasts, chops, and BBQ); sides often include potatoes (baked, mashed, cheesy, fried) and green vegetables (green beans, asparagus, zucchini).

 Barbecue, mainly pork and beef, is popular in both St. Louis and Kansas City, as well as in much of the southern half of the state.

 In Southern Missouri, sweet tea is commonly available at restaurants, while in Northern Missouri most citizens prefer unsweetened tea.
-Missourians also love beer and bacon, with many businesses that specializing in these Missouri staples.
+Missourians also love beer and bacon, with many businesses specializing in these Missouri staples.

 St. Louis features toasted ravioli, St. Louis-style pizza, and gooey butter cake.
 Kansas City is known for their K.C.-style BBQ-sauced burnt ends.

-Another region is the Missouri Rhineland along the valley of the Missouri River, known for its wineries.
+Another region; the Missouri Rhineland, located along the valley of the Missouri River, is known for its wineries.
 Missourians love their regional wines and often eat summer sausage, cheese, and crackers while enjoying.

-Fishing is popular throughout the state, and fish fries are regular social events, often feature catfish, largemouth bass, and crappie.
+Fishing is popular throughout the state, and fish fries are regular social events.
+They often feature catfish, largemouth bass, and crappie.
 Fried potatoes, morel mushrooms (when in season), and onion rings are commonly fried as well at these social gatherings.